coq/coq/doc/sphinx/proofs/creating-tactics/index.rst

   to the ML language family, Mtac2 reuses the language of Coq itself as the language to build Coq tactics.

+- `Coq-Elpi <https://github.com/LPCIC/coq-elpi>`_ is an external plugin which provides an extension language based on λProlog, a programming language well suited to write code which manipulates syntax trees with binders such as Coq terms.
+  Elpi provides an extensive set of APIs to create commands (i.e. script the vernacular language) and tactics.

 - The most traditional way of building new complex tactics is to write a Coq plugin in OCaml.
 Beware that this also requires much more effort and commitment.
 A tutorial for writing Coq plugins is